emanualjade/ejade.js/README.md

-# ej.js is a javascript utility library
+# ejade.js is a javascript utility library

 This library contains useful utility functions that I find myself writing more than once Requires jQuery
-Requires both the ej.js and ej.css file
+Requires both the ejade.js and ejade.css file